TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

 .. _clusterization_barber:

 Clusterization by **barber** method bases on :ref:`auto_barber_procedure` procedure.
 For each inlets a sphere is constructed according to Auto Barber **separate_paths** stage settings or according to parameters given in clasterization section.
-Next, inlets that form coherent clouds of mutually intersecting spheres are grouped in to clusters.
+Next, inlets that form coherent clouds of mutually intersecting spheres are grouped into clusters.
 Method **barber** supports the same settings as Auto Barber settings:

 .. tabularcolumns:: |p{4.0cm}|p{2.5cm}|p{8.1cm}|